Utah Administrative Code

 (7) Stay.
 Upon written request, the administrator or the CSRO hearing officer may grant a stay of a decision, order, ruling, remedy, or proceeding.
 However, stays may be granted only when agreed to by the parties and when the administrator or assigned hearing officer finds a stay necessary for judicial economy and the interest of justice.

-Persons acting on grievances pursuant to Sections 67-19a-402 and 67-19a-402.5, and in accordance with these rules, shall conduct their filings through the following steps, or levels, of increasing accountability:
+Persons acting on grievances pursuant to Sections 67-19a-402, and in accordance with these rules, shall conduct their filings through the following levels of increasing accountability:

-Step 1; A written grievance shall be submitted to the employee's immediate supervisor.
+Level 1; A written grievance shall be submitted to the employee's immediate supervisor.
 A standard grievance form is available from the CSRO.
-Once submitted, the written grievance then becomes a formal complaint necessitating a response.
-Steps 2 and 3 also necessitate responses within time periods outlined in Section 67-19a-402.
-Such responses are to be issued by only one supervisor, director, etc. at each step.
+Once submitted, the written grievance is a formal complaint necessitating a response.
+At all levels of procedure, the parties must comply with the time periods outlined in Sections 67-19a-401 and 67-19a-402.
+If a supervisor is the subject of a grievance or complaint, the employee may proceed directly to Level 2.

-Step 2; If the grievance is not resolved at step 1, the employee may advance their grievance to step 2.
-Step 2 requires the grievance be reviewed by the agency or division director or designee;
+Level 2; If the grievance is not resolved at Level 1, the employee may advance their grievance to the agency or division director (or director's designee) at Level 2.
+If an agency or division director is the subject of a grievance or complaint, the employee may proceed directly to Level 3.

-Step 3; If the grievance is not resolved at step 2, the employee may advance their grievance to step 3.
-Step 3 requires the grievance be reviewed by the department head, executive director, commissioner or their designated representative.
+Level 3; If the grievance is not resolved at Level 2, the employee may advance their grievance to the department head, executive director, or commissioner (or director's designee) at Level 3.

-Step 4; If the grievance is not resolved at step 3, the employee may advance their grievance to step 4.
-Step 4 is an evidentiary de novo hearing conducted before a CSRO hearing officer.
+Level 4; If the grievance is not resolved at Level 3, the employee may advance their grievance to the CSRO at Level 4.
+For grievances filed under Sections 67-19a-202(1) and 67-19a-202(2), the CSRO provides an evidentiary de novo hearing, conducted before a CSRO hearing officer.
+When the CSRO receives a request for administrative review of an abusive conduct investigation filed under Section 67-19a-202(3), no evidentiary hearing is required.

-The purpose for the above steps, or levels, is to curtail employees from having to submit their grievances to persons in agency management not specified in the above steps or levels.
+The purpose of the levels is to curtail employees from having to submit their grievances to persons not specified in the above steps or levels.
 Only the above-listed persons (or their designated representatives) in agency management are authorized to respond to state employees' grievances.
+Grievances by a reporting employee alleging retaliatory action filed under Section 67-19a-202(2) and requests for the CSRO to review the findings of an abusive conduct investigation filed under Section 67-19a-202(3) are not subject to Levels 1-3 and may be filed directly with the CSRO.

-(1) An aggrieved employee who has been suspended without pay, demoted or dismissed by their respective department head (i.e., executive director or commissioner) may appeal the department head's action directly to the CSRO at the evidentiary step 4 level.
+(1) An aggrieved employee who has been demoted or dismissed by their respective department head (i.e., executive director or commissioner) may appeal the department head's action directly to the CSRO at the evidentiary step 4 level.

 (a) An appeal from discipline imposed by the department head is distinguishable from a grievance.

-(c) When an appeal from discipline imposed by a department head occurs at the step 3 level, it may be appealed directly to the CSRO at the evidentiary/step 4 level.
+(c) When an appeal from discipline imposed by a department head occurs at the step 3 level, it may be appealed directly to the CSRO.

 An aggrieved employee may appeal a reduction in force or abandonment of position according to the following: